| |

 Digital Scales

 Scales are used for measuring dry ingredients.
-Can measure in Kg (kilogram), g (gram), lb (pound) & oz (ounce) units of measurement.
-These type of scales are more accurate & also have a larger weighing plate than other types of scales.
+Measuring in Kg (kilogram), g (gram), lb (pound) & oz (ounce) units of measurement.
+This type of scales is more accurate & have larger weighing plate than other types of scales.

-Additional ingredients can also be added at the same time by simply resetting the scales to zero each time you want to add in a new ingredient (TARE button).
+Additional ingredients can also be added at the same time by simply resetting the scales to zero each time you want to add in a new ingredient (simply press the TARE button).

-A good tip is to always have a spare battery for the scales just in case, although they do generally last a long time.
-Also note, that most scales often offer more than one unit of measurement.
+TOP TIP – A good tip is to always have a spare battery for the scales just in case, although they do generally last a long time.

 Measuring Spoons